hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

   - TC has been reset for said chat
   - said chat has been marked complete

-If an explicit ECT is configured as the default receiver, they are always given the TC in the above two cases.
+If an explicit receiver is configured as the default receiver, they are always given the TC in the above two cases.
+You can make either an ECT or one of the internal tools as the default receiver.

 If an explicit default receiver is not set, we use the following priority ladder to decide the default: